scylladb/scylladb/HACKING.md

 Alternatively, to avoid having to upgrade your build machine or install various packages on it, we provide another option - the **frozen toolchain**.
-This is a script, `./tools/toolchain/dbuild`, that can execute build or run commands inside a Docker image that contains exactly the right build tools and libraries.
+This is a script, `./tools/toolchain/dbuild`, that can execute build or run commands inside a container that contains exactly the right build tools and libraries.
 The `dbuild` technique is useful for beginners, but is also the way in which ScyllaDB produces official releases, so it is highly recommended.